Understanding Cash Out: More Than Just Early Settlement

 Step 3: Track and Optimize

-Maintain detailed records comparing actual results with hypothetical outcomes:
+Maintain detailed records comparing actual results with hypothetical outcomes:- Cash out decisions made vs. rejected

 - Actual profit vs. potential profit